 Actually, you can even grab a taxi, but the bus is a way more affordable option.
 The Hop-on-Hop-off bus runs every 90 minutes from the bus station just across the Cathedral square.
 Keep in mind it only runs until 7 PM.
-The bus has several stops so you can get off whenever you decide to.
-It’s a great way to see the rest of a valley, especially if you’re already super tired of walking from your morning tour.
+The bus has several stops, so you can get off whenever you decide to.
+It’s a great way to see the rest of the valley, especially if you’re already super tired of walking from your morning tour.

 Walk and Lunch at Balcon del Valle

 You’re definitely starving by now, and the most beautiful place to have an amazing lunch with the most spectacular view of the valley is Balcon de Valle.
 It’s also a super affordable place to eat.
-Don’t forget to order an amazing season salads and season fruit juices.
-Wait for a sunset time as the landscape starts to change its color and the whole atmosphere gets super romantic.
+Don’t forget to order amazing season salads and season fruit juices.
+Wait for the sunset when the landscape starts to change its color and the whole atmosphere gets super romantic.

 Dinner at the Barrio

 There may be other recommendations for a nice dinner place, but they can hardly beat Barrio.
-Food in the Barrio is super delicious, the plates look amazing and they’re still pretty affordable.
-Start with some seasoned or tuna salad and don’t miss a chance to try their grilled lobster.
-Make sure to reserve a table, cause it can get pretty busy during the night.
+Food in here is super delicious, the plates look amazing and they’re still pretty affordable.
+Start with some seasoned or tuna salad and don’t miss the chance to try their grilled lobster.
+Make sure to reserve a table, since it can get pretty busy during the night.

 Night at the Square and Centro Cultural

 Plaza Jose Marti gets really packed during the night.
-The vendors are selling the super cheap cocktails, and the Cuban rhythms that are coming from Centro Cultural makes a great vibe.
-It’s an amazing place to meet both locals and other travelers and afterwards watch the great live performances at Centro Cultural and ultimately to hit the dance floor and to learn some salsa moves.
-Pretty cheap entrance, reasonable drinks and loads of fun makes this place the ultimate one for a fun night out.
+The vendors sell super cheap cocktails, and the Cuban rhythms coming from Centro Cultural make for a great vibe.
+It’s an amazing place to meet both locals and other travelers and afterwards watch the great live performances at Centro Cultural and ultimately hit the dance floor and learn some salsa moves.
+Pretty cheap entrance, reasonable drinks and loads of fun make this place the ultimate destination for a fun night out.